Using an Estate Planning Attorney: The Basics

 Drafting Estate Planning Documents

-- Last will and testament: This legally binding document identifies who you want to inherit your property and assets after you pass away.
+- Last will and testament: This legally binding document identifies who you want to inherit your property (personal property and real estate) and assets.

 - Living will: This document does not distribute property.
-Instead, it informs those around you about your medical decisions and the type of care you want if you are suffering from a debilitating injury or illness.
+It is a type of health care directive that informs those around you about your medical decisions and the care if you suffer from a debilitating illness.
+You can describe your treatment preferences when you can't speak for yourself in end-of-life situations.

-- Power of attorney: This document designates an agent that will make important decisions on your behalf.
-A "durable power of attorney" gives someone authority to make financial or health care decisions for you, even if you are incapacitated.
+- Power of attorney: This document designates an agent to make critical decisions on your behalf.
+A "durable power of attorney" gives someone authority to make financial or health care decisions for you in the event of incapacity or in situations where you declare the power of attorney effective.
 There are several types of powers of attorney depending on your legal needs.

 Designating Beneficiaries and Transferring Property